 With over 400 objects across four stunning galleries, explore the stories behind musical instruments dating back to the 16th century, along with the characters behind their creation.

-In addition to gallery exhibitions, St Cecilia's also host a lively and engaging programme of events throughout the year, from concerts & talks to workshops & tours.
+In addition to gallery exhibitions, St Cecilia’s also host a lively and engaging programme of events throughout the year, from concerts and talks to workshops and tours.